The Top 9 Legacy Modernization Drivers for Enterprise Organizations

 Business agility is the new source of business value.

 We’ve known this day was coming for a long time.
 As developers faced the turn of the century, they started to question and criticize the popular processes and assumptions at the foundation of their field.
 Concepts like Waterfall development methods, having highly detailed requirements before starting development, and designing comprehensive architectures came under fire.
-In the mid-1990s, a small group of thought-leaders worked on approaches to development designed for speed and change.
+In the mid-1990s, a small group of thought-leaders worked on approaches to the development designed for speed and change.
 The term “agile software development” emanated from this group in 2001, launching the software development microcosm into a new era.
-Since then, the agile philosophy has become the best practices standard for software development.
+Since then, the agile philosophy has become the best-practices standard for software development.

 As mainframe developers experienced with procedural languages retire at increasing rates, and the cost of maintaining the mainframe rises steadily, organizations are justifiably nervous about the future.
 These organizations need a strategy that embraces agile development and the cloud, yet balances with mainframe environments until a full modernization of their systems can be completed.